Ottawa aims to close cycling 'missing links' in new transportation plan | CBC News

 Those opposed

-"I often talk about the lack of transit, the lack of cycling, the lack of walkability in Orléans South-Navan, and I was really hoping that the TMP [transportation master plan] would be an opportunity to correct some of that," Kitts said.
+"I often talk about the lack of transit, the lack of cycling, the lack of walkability in Orléans South-Navan, and I was really hoping that the [plan] would be an opportunity to correct some of that," Kitts said.
 "Unfortunately, I wasn't seeing it reflected in the document."

 Kitts said she's optimistic she will be able to support the plan once it reaches council later this month.